Vegan Restaurants in Tokyo

 Opening Times: 12-3pm every day for lunch and 6pm-10.30pm Monday to Saturday for dinner

-Nagi Shokudo is an all vegan restaurant located around 15 minutes walk from Shibuya Subway Station, we visited during lunch and there were a choice of 3 sets.
+Nagi Shokudo is an all vegan restaurant located around 15 minutes walk from Shibuya Subway Station, we visited during lunch and there were a 3 ‘sets’ to choose from.
 ‘Nagi Lunch Plate’ allowed you to choose 3 items from the selection on display and was served with rice and soup, ‘Fried Soy Meat Plate’ served with brown rice, deli items and miso soup and ‘Vegi Coconuts Curry Plate’ served with a garbanzo bean croquette, deli items and salad platter.
-We selected the soy meat and curry options which were 1000 JPY each, they were both genorous portion sizes and we enjoyed the variety of flavours and textures.
+We selected the soy meat and curry options which were 1000 JPY each, they were both generous portion sizes and we enjoyed the variety of flavours and textures.